jsharp83/MetalCamera/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open Example.xcodeproj from the Example directory first.

 ### Camera
 * SwiftUI case